ftsrg/trainbenchmark/README.md

 Some tools require dependencies, e.g. installing a database manager or adding artifacts to your local Maven repository

 * [AllegroGraph](hu.bme.mit.trainbenchmark.benchmark.allegro): download the [Allegro server](http://franz.com/agraph/downloads/server).
 Unzip the file and run `./configure-agraph`.
 Adjust the port to `10035` (default value), set the username and password to `super`.
 Start the server with `./agraph`.
-* [MySQL](hu.bme.mit.trainbenchmark.benchmark.mysql): install with `sudo apt-get install mysql-server` and set the root password to empty.
+* [MySQL](hu.bme.mit.trainbenchmark.benchmark.mysql): install with `sudo apt-get install -y mysql-server` and set the root password to empty.
 * [Virtuoso](hu.bme.mit.trainbenchmark.benchmark.virtuoso): run the `scripts/dep-virtuoso.sh` script to resolve the dependencies.
 Issue the `sudo apt-get install virtuoso-opensource` command to install Virtuoso and set the password to `dba`.

 ### Usage

-The benchmark configuration is defined in the `config/config.yml` file (this is be created by the `scripts/init-config.sh` script).
-The script is based on the default configuration stored in [`scripts/default-config.yml`](scripts/default-config.yml) which also provided the documentation as comments in the file.
+The benchmark configuration is defined in the `config/config.yml` file (this is be created by the [`scripts/init-config.sh`](scripts/init-config.sh) script).
+The script is based on the default configuration stored in [`config/default-config.yml`](config/default-config.yml) which also provided the documentation as comments in the file.

-The `scripts` directory contains the `run.py` script which is used for the following purposes:
+The `scripts` directory contains the [`run.py`](scripts/run.py) script which is used for the following purposes:
 * `scripts/run.py -b` -- build the projects
 * `scripts/run.py -b -s` -- build the projects without testing
 * `scripts/run.py -g` -- generates the instance models for the defined tools